survivejs/webpack-book/manuscript/building/01_source_maps.md

 ### `devtool: 'source-map'`

-`source-map` provides the best quality with the complete result, but it is also the slowest option.
+`source-map` provides the best quality with the complete result, but it's also the slowest option.
 The output reflects this:

 ```json
 {